For related history see: Department of Public Safety

 Laws 2000, Chapter 99 transferred authority, powers, property, and personnel of the Grand Canyon National Park Airport to ADOT and eliminated the Grand Canyon Airport Authority.
 The measure required ADOT to lease the property and facilities to a nonprofit organization for a maximum term of 20 years.

 Laws 2015, Chapter 244 repealed the Department of Weights and Measures, and transferred most of the responsibilities to the new Division of Weights and Measures Services within the Department of Agriculture.
 The responsibility for regulating for-hire transportation (taxi, limousine, livery vehicle services) was transferred to ADOT.
-The measure also transferred all administrative matters, contracts, and judicial/quasi-judicial actions, regardless of status, to ADOT or Department of Agriculture as applicable.
+The measure also transferred all administrative matters, contracts, and judicial/quasi-judicial actions, regardless of status, to ADOT or the Department of Agriculture as applicable.
 Property, data, investigative findings and unexpended or unencumbered appropriated monies were also transferred to ADOT or the Department of Agriculture as applicable.
 The act included an effective date of July 1, 2016.

 - A.R.S.§§28-101 et seq.